How to Add Bots to Your Discord Server

 What Are Discord Bots?

 Bots are simply computer programs that interact with human beings (and sometimes with other bots) to perform certain functions automatically.
-A website that has a helpful chat window immediately opens up offering to talk with you about their product or service; that’s a bot.
+A website with a helpful chat window immediately opens up offering to talk with you about their product or service; that’s a bot.
 If you use Reddit, you see bot interactions (beep! boop!) all the time.

 For example, there are bots that play music, bots that offer amusing memes on request, bots that fetch your game stats for you, and bots that play a loud air horn noise on the channel when prompted to do so.

-Finding Good Bots
+Finding Good Discord Bots

 Adding Bots To Your Discord Server